 - QiiMii Stainless Rotary Spray Ball Female CIP Tank Cleaning Ball 1/2″(1/2 INCH) What are Other’s Saying?
 Search this product’s Amazon reviews for “brew” – may include reviews for other sizes or variations

 - Search Amazon for “1/2” stainless cip spray ball

 HBF Reader Sam uses this spray ball as part of his sparging setup.
 See photo above.

 Sam Says… “I recently purchased a fixed spray ball – my original intent was to use it for a keg / carboy cleaner but have been playing with it in my mash re-circulation set-up.
 I screwed a spare male quick disconnect into the spray ball and held it in position over the tun.
 It worked so well that I am considering drilling a hole in the lid of my cooler and using it there permanently.
 Here’s a picture of it in action last Saturday.”

 I use this rotary spray ball with my Mark II Keg and Carboy Cleaner.
-See: Mark II Keg and Carboy Washer Mod – SS CIP Spray Ball – for more info including a video of the spray ball in action.
-I got that idea from HBF Reader Chris.
-See his comments below.
+See: Mark II Keg and Carboy Washer Mod – SS CIP Spray Ball – for more info including a video of the spray ball in action,

 Of course, you could also install these in larger vessels for Clean in Place/CIP Cleaning.